Civitasv/cmake-tools.nvim/docs/settings.md

 `CMakeSettings` is used for general settings.

-`CMakeTargetSettings` is used for settings of a specific target.
+`CMakeTargetSettings` is used for settings of a specific launch target.

 To configure these settings a lua buffer is used.
 Upon executing `CMakeSettings` or `CMakeTargetSettings` popup will open.
 In this popup you are able edit the current settings.